-Three months ended Six months ended February 29, 2024 February 28, 2023 February 29, 2024 February 28, 2023 (In thousands of Canadian dollars, except number of shares and weighted average purchase price per share) \$ \$ \$ \$ Subordinate voting shares purchased and cancelled - 845,198 1,357,368 Weighted average purchase price per share 75.43 74.43 Purchase costs 63,750 101,033
+Three months ended Six months ended February 29, 2024 February 28, 2023 February 29, 2024 February 28, 2023 (In thousands of Canadian dollars, except number of shares and weighted average purchase price per share) \$ \$ \$ \$ Subordinate voting shares purchased and cancelled 845,198 1,357,368 Weighted average purchase price per share 75.43 74.43 Purchase costs 63,750 101,033

-The Corporation has also entered into an automatic share purchase plan ("ASPP") with a designated broker to allow for the purchase of subordinate voting shares under the NCIB at times when it would ordinarily not be permitted to purchase shares due to regulatory restrictions or self-imposed blackout periods.
-Such purchases are executed by the broker based on parameters established by the Corporation prior to the pre-established ASPP period.
+The Corporation and Cogeco Communications have also entered into an automatic share purchase plan ("ASPP") with a designated broker to allow for the purchase of subordinate voting shares under the NCIB at times when it would ordinarily not be permitted to purchase shares due to regulatory restrictions or self-imposed blackout periods.
+Such purchases are executed by the broker based on parameters established by the Corporation and Cogeco Communications prior to the pre-established ASPP period.